WWE Rumors: Backstage Plans For John Cena Have Him Facing A Brand New Champion At ‘WrestleMania 35’

 — WWE (@WWE) March 6, 2019

 Former U.S. Champion R-Truth had started up the “Open Challenge” for his belt, and that is something which was made quite popular by John Cena when he held the title.
-On SmackDown Live, Truth had his challenge answered by Andrade, Samoa Joe, and Rey Mysterio which turned into a multi-man match.
+On SmackDown Live, Truth had his challenge answered by Andrade, Samoa Joe, and Rey Mysterio, which turned into a multi-man match.

 Joe ended up winning the title and in a backstage interview, he warned any and all superstars coming after his newly won championship.
 At the same time, Samoa Joe called R-Truth a “fool” for looking at John Cena as his hero while holding the U.S. Title.